 The C.D.
 Howe Institute Business Cycle Council is an arbiter of business cycle dates in Canada.
 The Council meets when economic conditions indicate the possibility of entry to, or exit from, a recession.
 The Council also acts as a conduit for research aimed at developing a deeper understanding of how the economy evolves and to provide guidance to policymakers.
-Chaired by Philippe Bergevin, Senior Policy Analyst at the Institute, the Council performs a similar function to the National Bureau of Economic Research (NBER) Business Cycle Dating Committee in the United States.
+The Council performs a similar function to the National Bureau of Economic Research (NBER) Business Cycle Dating Committee in the United States.

 Craig Alexander (TD Bank Group)